seanbaxter/DirectXShaderCompiler/docs/ProgrammersManual.rst

 ===================

-This section contains general information that is useful if you are working in the LLVM source-base, but that isn't specific to any particular API.
+This section contains general information that is useful if you are working in the LLVM37 source-base, but that isn't specific to any particular API.

 .. _stl:

 The C++ Standard Template Library
 ---------------------------------

-LLVM makes heavy use of the C++ Standard Template Library (STL), perhaps much more than you are used to, or have seen before.
+LLVM37 makes heavy use of the C++ Standard Template Library (STL), perhaps much more than you are used to, or have seen before.
 Because of this, you might want to do a little background reading in the techniques used and capabilities of the library.
 There are many good pages that discuss the STL, and several books on